jmscslgroup/strym/README.md

 sudo make altinstall
 ```

 I recommend using python's virtual environment for python package installation.
-For the sake of following instructions, let's assume that you are using `virtualenv`  package to create python virtual environment.
+For the sake of following instructions, let's assume that you are using the `virtualenv`  package to create a python virtual environment.

 ```
 sudo apt install virtualenv